Current Gallery: Props / props005

 Lincoln Futura

-• The Lincoln Futura as the Batmobile in the 1966 series "Batman."
+• The Lincoln Futura as the black and orange Batmobile in the 1966 series "Batman."

 • 20th Century Fox Television